Chart Color Schemes

 Employment

-Kalinga has an educated workforce with strong professional services representation.
-Its unemployment rate was 3.0% as of June 2025.
+Kalinga has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 3.5% in the past year, with an estimated employment growth of 0.8%.

 Frequently Asked Questions - Employment